cbrandel/vagrant-multiproxy/Readme.md

 Vagrant configuration for a 3 box environment with which a multi-Reverse-Proxy setup can be tested.

+This is just a playground to fiddle around with a few Vagrant boxes, haproxy, httpd, and tomcat.

 # Requirements
 Vagrant Plugins:
 - vagrant-hostmanager